martinqt/GitExtensionsDoc/source/settings.rst

   .. settingsgroup:: Behaviour

+    .. setting:: Provide auto-completion in commit dialog

+      Enables auto-completion in commit dialog message box.
+Auto-completion words are taken from the changed files shown by the commit dialog.
+For each file type there can be configured a regular expression that decides which words should be considered as candidates for auto-completion.
+The default regular expressions included with Git Extensions can be found here: https://github.com/gitextensions/gitextensions/blob/master/GitExtensions/AutoCompleteRegexes.txt
+      You can override the default regular expressions by creating an AutoCompleteRegexes.txt file in the Git Extensions installation directory.

     .. setting:: Show errors when staging files
       :id: staging-errors

       If an error occurs when files are staged (in the Commit dialog), then the process dialog showing the results of the git command is shown if this setting is checked.

+    .. setting:: Ensure the second line of commit message is empty
+      :id: empty-second-line

+      Enforces the second line of a commit message to be blank.

     .. setting:: Compose commit messages in Commit dialog
       :id: compose-message